thaynes43/thaynes43.github.io/docs/funky-flux/backup-strat.md

 ---
-title: Backup Strategy for Everything (so far)
+title: Backup Strategy (for everything!)
 permalink: /docs/funky-flux/backup-strat/
 ---

+> **TODO** I should break out the `funky-flux` portion of this an make a parent doc leading into each type of backup.

 ## unRAID Dockers